To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Instinct is one of the cheapest freeze-dried dog food brands you’ll find, but they don’t skimp on quality.
 They also offer freeze-dried meals, a formula of kibble mixed with freeze-dried raw chunks, raw-coated kibble formulas, and freeze-dried cat food options.

-Although the following freeze-dried dog food brands didn’t make our top cuts, they’re also excellent choices for high-quality dog food.
+Although the following brands didn’t make our top picks for best freeze-dried raw dog foods, they’re also excellent choices for high-quality dog food.

 Nature’s Blend Dr. Marty’s Freeze-Dried Dog Food is a nutrition-packed formula that’s all-natural and free of fillers and artificial preservatives.
 This formula blends a variety of meats (turkey, beef, salmon, duck, beef and turkey liver, and turkey heart) with fresh fruits and vegetables.
 It’s a popular choice for many dog owners.
 While the price on Amazon (see below) is extremely expensive, you can find it at a much more reasonable price on Dr. Marty’s website.